-The winner and their guests must declare to the Promoter and/or any prize supplier any health-related issues that may affect their safe participation in any part of the Promotion or Prize (where applicable) and obtain a written clearance from their doctor in this respect.
-The Promoter (upon consultation with any relevant qualified person) reserves the right to refuse to allow a winner or their guest to take part in an aspect of a Prize, if the Promoter determines, that a winner is not in the mental or physical condition necessary to be able to safely participate in that aspect Prize.
+The winner must declare to the Promoter any health-related issues that may affect their safe participation in any part of the Promotion or Prize (where applicable) and obtain a written clearance from their doctor in this respect.
+The Promoter (upon consultation with any relevant qualified person) reserves the right to refuse to allow the winner to take part in an aspect of a Prize, if the Promoter determines, that a winner is not in the mental or physical condition necessary to be able to safely participate in that aspect Prize.

-In order to participate in this Promotion and/or the activities which may be awarded as part of the Prize, the winner (and their guest/s, as applicable) must comply with applicable height, weight, health, fitness, skill, balance, dexterity and any other requirements normally associated with the particular activity.

-It is the entrant’s responsibility to ensure that they (and their guest/s, as applicable) are sufficiently healthy and fit so as to safely participate in this Promotion, and/or undertake the activities awarded as part of the Prize.

 If the Promoter becomes aware after an entrant has won a Prize that the entrant has not complied with these Terms and Conditions, that entrant will have no entitlement to the Prize, even if the Promoter has announced them as a winner.
 That entrant will be required to return, refund or otherwise make restitution of the Prize.